Asymmetric Matters from a Dark First-Order Phase Transition: Dark Matter and Experimental Signatures

 \section{Dark Matter and Experimental Signatures}

-In this section, we discuss the fate of the dark sector following dark-sector baryogenesis.
-The remaining asymmetric hadronic content will be dark matter and is overall neutral due to individual conservation of both dark and SM $\U1_{\rm EM}$ charges.
+Following dark-sector baryogenesis, the remaining asymmetric hadronic content will be dark matter and is overall neutral due to individual conservation of both dark and SM $\U1_{\rm EM}$ charges.
 Below the confinement scale of $\su3'$, $\Lambda_{\su3'}$, the only remaining dark sector particles are hadrons and photons.
 Since the dark quark masses do not affect the baryogenesis mechanism (as long as their Yukawas are sufficiently smaller than the much heavier dark leptons), there are different viable dark matter scenarios.
-We will enumerate the few simplest cases below, but first discuss the phenomenology that is common to all of them.

 Since the dark leptons are heavy, much of the dark hadronic symmetric entropy density is transferred into $\pi'^0$.
 To ensure the dark sector does not overclose the universe, we require $\pi'^0$ to decay.
 This is easily achieved through the dominant decay mode to two dark photons as long as $m_\gamp \le m_{\pi'_0}/2$.
 In order for the dark photon to decay into the SM, we require $m_\gamp \ge 2m_e$.
 The decay rate of the dark photon to a pair of SM leptons is \al{ \Gamma_{\gamp \to \bar{l} l} = \frac{\alpha \epsilon^2 \prn{m_\gamp^2 + 2m_l^2}}{3 m_\gamp} \sqrt{1-\frac{4 m_l^2}{m_\gamp^2}}. } For dark photon masses below a GeV, the decay rate into hadronic channels is non-perturbative.
 We infer the decay rates from the branching ratios derived from measured ratios of hadronic final-state cross sections to those of muons in $e^+ e^-$ collisions~\cite{Liu:2014cma}.
 We require the resulting total decay rate of the dark photon to be faster than Hubble before SM neutrinos decouple around $T \sim 3 \MeV$~\cite{Mangano:2006ar}, which is true for all dark photon masses we consider as long as $\epsilon \gtrsim \order{10^{-10}}$.